The cosmological constant as an eigenvalue of the Hamiltonian constraint in Horava-Lifshits theory: Conclusions

+\item[c)] $g_{0}$ is large and determined by the set of coupling constants $\left( g_{4},g_{5},g_{6}\right) $ in Eq.$\left( \ref{g0Large}\right) $.
+It can be fine tuned to be of the order of $10^{120}$.
+This can be realized when the combination $c=9g_{4}+3g_{5}+g_{6}<0$ and even if $1+16\tilde{c} c\neq0$, nothing prevents to consider the case in which $1+16\tilde{c}c$ is small.
+Since we are dealing with three coupling constants, it is not trivial to do a discussion similar to the cases in \textbf{a)} and \textbf{b)}, because we have more combinations.
+However, when one of the constants vanish one can repeat the same analysis of case \textbf{a)} and one discover three other sub-sub-cases

-Note that in the version of HL theory without balanced condition, there is no trace of the other coupling constants: only $g_{2}$ and $g_{3}$ come into play.
-We can further observe that another big difference between HL theory with and without balanced condition is that the latter admits a possible transition from big values to small values of the cosmological constant.
-However, it is likely that an improvement could be obtained by introducing a renormalization group equation for $g_{2}$ and $g_{3}$ and a running $\Lambda $.
+\item[d)] $g_{0}$ is small and determined by the set of coupling constants $\left( g_{4},g_{5},g_{6}\right) $ in Eq.$\left( \ref{c=1}\right) $.
+This can be achieved if $c\rightarrow1$ then $g_{0}<1$.
+Of course, even in this case, we do not need to obtain $g_{0}\simeq10^{-120}$ as a final result.
+The same considerations of the case \textbf{c)} can be applied here.
+Nevertheless, to have a better comparison with observation one should adopt the units in which $\left[ dx\right] =\left[ dt\right] $ where the speed of light is equal to one\cite{SVW,WM}.
+We can observe that a big difference between HL theory with and without balanced condition is that the latter admits a possible transition from big values to small values of the cosmological constant.
+However, it is likely that an improvement could be obtained by introducing a renormalization group equation for the various coupling constant and eventually a running $\Lambda$.
 Another improvement for having bounds on parameters can be extracted from the equation of state $p=\omega\rho$ with $\omega=-1$.
-Using the Gaussian wave function's value of the exponent $\beta$ obtained by the variational procedure into the equation of state, we can extract other informations on $g_{2}$ and $g_{3}$.
-Needless to say that the analysis has been done without any matter field and also this addition could improve the final result.
+Using the Gaussian wave function's value of the exponent $\beta$ obtained by the variational procedure into the equation of state, we can extract other informations on the coupling constants.
+Even if a further and deeper investigation is needed, it is interesting to observe that the set of coupling constants $\left( g_{2},g_{3}\right) $ and the set $\left( g_{4},g_{5},g_{6}\right) $ seem to be disconnected one each other when we estimate $g_{0}$.
+Needless to say that the analysis has been done without any matter field and also this addition could improve the final result. \end{description}